 While we are all worried about COVID-19, it is important to remember that flu can also be a serious disease, particularly in those with underlying health conditions.
 There’s no way to tell flu symptoms — like fever, headaches and muscle pains — from COVID-19 symptoms.
 In Canada, but we have a tried and tested vaccine for influenza (the flu).
 Getting vaccinated for flu protects us and our families.
 When healthcare workers are vaccinated, it also protects them, their families and their patients, some of whom may not be able to get vaccinated for flu.
 If we have a high vaccination rate for flu, it can also take some of the guesswork out for someone who develops other respiratory symptoms.

 The influenza virus, like COVID-19, can be shed by infected persons before they have symptoms.
 Healthcare workers have a higher risk of being exposed to influenza during patient care.
 Healthcare workers who are unknowingly shedding flu virus are putting their patients, coworkers and families at risk of influenza.
 The flu vaccine can significantly minimize that risk.

 Q: What would you say to those who argue that the flu vaccine isn’t as necessary this year because we’re already doing things like washing our hands and wearing a mask more often, so that will decrease our chance of getting the flu?

-A: Some countries have reported a milder flu season this year but that is not a perfect predictor.
+A: Some countries have reported a milder flu season this year, but that is not a perfect predictor.
 Conditions keep changing, and what the general public is doing to combat COVID-19 keeps evolving as pandemic fatigue takes root.
-The safe thing to do is get vaccinated for flu, in addition to practicing the basics like handwashing, physical distancing and wearing masks indoors in public spaces.
+The safe thing to do is get vaccinated for flu, in addition to practicing the basics like handwashing, physical distancing and wearing masks in public indoor spaces.